dilnoza471/web-project-2025/README.md

 * Available: Ordering online placing items into cart or removing from the cart

-* Log in required before placing an order and log out choice is available
+* Log in required before adding any items to order and log out choice is available

 * Menu items sorted according to their types and classes